encoding: utf-8 widget :power widget :uptime, on_click: -> { spawn "alacritty -e htop&" } widget :custom, interval: 1, on_click: -> { `notify-send #{@rand}` } do @rand = Random.rand 100 "random value '#{@rand}'" end widget :button, on_click: -> { `notify-send '#{self.inspect}'` }, class: "red" do "C

 This hash is then used to configure the bar.
 This hash is printed when rubybar is run in verbose mode.

-method also creates a hash that can then be used by Widgets::Widget::from_options
+The DSL#widget method also creates a hash that can then be used by Widgets::Widget::from_options to build a Widgets::Widget.

 Attributes